 New Jersey used to recognize four types of alimony: limited duration alimony, permanent alimony, rehabilitative alimony and reimbursement alimony, or a combination thereof.
 New Jersey, however, has eliminated permanent alimony, and replaced it with “open durational alimony.”

 New Jersey alimony law provides that for any marriage that lasts less than 20 years, the total duration of alimony cannot last longer than the length of the marriage.
-New Jersey Courts now look to certain exceptional circumstances might change the duration of alimony.
+New Jersey courts now look to certain exceptional circumstances that might change the duration of alimony.

 Limited duration alimony is awarded for similar reasons and for the same purpose as permanent alimony.
 Usually due to a shorter term marriage, the length or “duration” of alimony is limited to a defined number of months or years.